The Women's Building (San Francisco): MaestraPeace (1994) mural

-Painted by seven women artists including Juana Alicia, Miranda Bergman, Edythe Boone, Susan Kelk Cervantes (cofounder of Precita Eyes Muralists Association), Meera Desai, Yvonne Littleton and Irene Perez along with their helpers and volunteers in 1994, the mural titled MaestraPeace covers both the outside of The Women's Building as well as the interior entrance hall and stairway.
-It features images of feminine icons from history and fiction, and the names of more than 600 women written in calligraphy.
+A mural titled MaestraPeace (1994) covers the outside of The Women's Building as well as the interior entrance hall and stairway.
+It was painted by women artists, including Juana Alicia, Miranda Bergman, Edythe Boone, Susan Kelk Cervantes (cofounder of Precita Eyes Muralists Association), Meera Desai, Yvonne Littleton, and Irene Perez, along with their helpers and volunteers.
+It features images of female icons from history and fiction, and the names of more than 600 women written in calligraphy.
 According to the San Francisco Women's Center, "This spectacular mural is a culmination of a multi-cultural, multi-generation collaboration of seven women artists, and a colorful work of art that sings to our community."

 Many of the original artists returned to the building for an update in 2000, an expansion to the inside of the building in 2010, and a major $130,000 restoration in 2012.
 That last restoration included a treatment process designed to preserve the colors of the mural for another 100 years.